Wilfred/trifle/docs/Evaluation-Quote.md

 # quote

+`(quote EXPRESSION)`

 The special expression `quote` takes a single argument, and returns it unevaluated.

 Examples: